Harrisonburg pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Harrisonburg?

-On 25 June 2026, Grass is the dominant pollen source in Harrisonburg. cypress are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Harrisonburg. ambrosia are also present but at lower levels. cypress, oak, willow, alder, artemisia, and birch are not currently active.

 When is pollen season in Harrisonburg?